-Must-Do Hikes in Florida
+Must-Do Hiking in Florida

 Hillsborough River State Park - Wandering down the nature trail that winds through the hardwood hammocks of one of Florida's oldest state parks, it's hard to believe that the bustling city of Tampa lies just a half-hour's drive away.

 Red-tailed hawks circle above the trees as rare river otters play in the rapids (yes, rapids) of the tea-colored water.
 But while the river may be the heart of this park, the trail system is without a doubt its soul.

 In just a few short hours, hikers can escape the pressures of civilization and relax in the tranquility of a wilderness paradise, then return to their former lives, recharged.

 That's the beauty of Florida's "must-do" hikes: minimal commitment, maximum benefit.